bmoreonrails/rails_tutorial/_chapters/chapter_04.md

       The first book in your database has an id of 1.

-  1. I wonder what id you second book will have...
+  1. I wonder what id your second book will have...

       Run `Book.second` and look at the output.